12 Best Software Documentation Examples to Boost Your Workflow

 A complete picture of what the end product should look like helps team members operate more efficiently while saving unnecessary time and effort.

-11. Software requirement specification
+11. Software Requirement Specification

 A software requirement specification (SRS) explains the software system being developed.
 It helps teams estimate realistic product costs, risks and schedules.
 It also enables informed decision-making on product deployment.